 Personal Information Collected

-Credova limits the amount and type of personal information collected to that which is necessary for our identified purposes, and we collect personal information directly from you by fair and lawful means.
+Credova limits the amount and type of personal information collected to that which is necessary for our identified purposes, and we collect personal information directly from you and your use of the Website by fair and lawful means

 Personal information that we collect includes:

 · Customer name and contact information

 · Sensitive personal information that we collect includes:

 · Social Security and Income

 · Driver’s License